clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/hyper-v.rst

 Use Hyper-V\*
 #############

-This section explains how to run |CLOSIA| inside a `Windows Server Virtualization`_\* or **Hyper-V** environment.
+This section explains how to run |CL-ATTR| inside a `Windows Server Virtualization`_\* or **Hyper-V** environment.

 Please ensure you have enabled `Intel® Virtualization Technology